Companaidh Companaidh an Sgeilp

-A “Shelf Corporation,” also known as an “Aged Corporation” (or “Aged Company” when referring to an LLC, for example) is a corporation that is already formed, but not in use, and ready for “purchase” by a new owner.
-There are many reasons that people purchase shelf corporations, and there are certain things to look out for when considering one of these “ready made” corporations.
+A “shelf corporation,” also known as an “aged corporation,” or “aged shelf company” when referring to an LLC, for example, is a corporation that is already formed, but not in use, and ready for “purchase” by a new owner.
+There are many reasons that people purchase shelf corporations.
+On the other hand, there are certain things to look out for when considering one of these “ready made” corporations.

-As is mentioned above, it is critically important that the shelf corporation you are considering not have any inherent or lingering liabilities.
-For the most part, this can be assured by looking into the history of the corporation and ensuring that the extent of its business activities were limited to the application of an Employer Identification Number and maybe the formation of a bank account.
+As we mentioned above, one thing is critically important.
+You want to insure that the shelf corporation you are considering not have any inherent or lingering liabilities.
+For the most part, you can be assured of this by looking into the history of the corporation.
+For example, you may want to verify that the extent of its business activities were limited someone applying for an EIN.
+Maybe it opened a bank account.

 There are some quantifiable exceptions to this rule.
-There are times when very well established corporations get shelved, for a variety of reasons, and these can be inherently quite valuable due to their tenure or amount of time in existence.
-These can be carefully scrubbed for liabilities and exposure by qualified entities, and are in high demand, with the demand and their price increasing depending on how long they have been established.
+There are times when very well established corporations get shelved, for a variety of reasons.
+These can be inherently quite valuable due to their tenure or amount of time in existence.
+These can be carefully scrubbed for liabilities and exposure by qualified entities.
+Aged companies are in high demand.
+Moreover, the demand and price increases depending on how long they have been established.

-Simply put, if you are buying an aged corporation directly from its owners, there is a fair amount of due diligence involved: you should be concerned if the person or group selling the aged corporation has engaged in any transactions that may produce some type of future liability for the corporation or its stockholders.
+Simply put, if you are buying an aged corporation directly from its owners, there is a fair amount of due diligence involved.
+You should be concerned if the person or group selling the aged corporation has engaged in any transactions; especially ones that may produce some type of future liability for the corporation or its stockholders.
 This may not always be easy to examine, and certainly requires some expert investigation.
-The best practices approach is to only acquire aged or shelf corporations from reputable providers (or resellers) who have a history of successful transactions in this arena.
-These providers can be counted upon to provide indemnification to the purchaser (a guarantee against pre-existing debts or liabilities) for the sale, and to conduct all of the due diligence prior to offering the shelf corporation for sale.
+The best practices approach is to only acquire aged or shelf corporations from reputable providers (or resellers).
+The provider should have a history of successful transactions in this arena.
+These providers can be counted upon to provide indemnification to the purchaser (a guarantee against pre-existing debts or liabilities) for the sale.
+In addition it should conduct reasonable due diligence prior to offering the shelf corporation for sale.

 Often times Shelf or Aged Corporations are confused with Shell Corporations, both in terms of definition and their reason for existence.
 This confusion could not be more erroneous.
 Shell corporations are completely different entities, both in scope and in formation.

-A shell corporation (which may be US or International Business Corporations – IBCs -, Personal Investment Companies – PICs -, front companies or “mailbox” companies) is an incorporated company that does not have any significant assets or operational structure.
+A shell corporation is an incorporated company that does not have any significant assets or operational structure.
+It may be a US entity or an International Business Corporation (IBC ), Personal Investment Company (PIC), front company or “mailbox” company.
 There are some legitimate reasons for the existence of shell corporations.
-For example, some shell corporations are, through the extensive filing processes with and approvals by the appropriate governmental and regulatory agencies, turned into publicly traded companies.
+For example, some shell corporations are turned into publicly traded companies.
+Professionals perform this process through the extensive filing and approvals by the appropriate governmental and regulatory agencies.
 These companies are often merged with existing businesses in what is called a “reverse merger.”
 This is one manner in which one can go public quickly and efficiently.